 Things may change when you least expect it, and setting goals is the best way to deal with it.
 If your goals seem unrealistic due to unexpected changes, don’t hesitate to formulate new plans.

 Whichever field your start-up is in, there are bound to be other companies competing; they could be older companies or start-ups just like yours.
 However, don’t let competition prevent you from venturing into new projects and launching new products.
 Think of it this way.
 If there are competitors, what you are doing must have some value.

 Build a good reputation

-Having a good reputation is one of the most critical factors of any business, and this is also true for start-ups.
-Building good relationships with clients, employees, and vendors are essential.
+Having a good reputation is one of the most critical factors of any business, which is also true for start-ups.
+Building good relationships with clients, employees, and vendors is essential.

 This should have ideally been the first point.
 Having fun at your job is very important and could help keep you motivated.
 Keep your staff’s morale boosted and have them look forward to coming in to work every day.